-The 3D cone beam system provides a full, 360-degree, three-dimensional virtual model of a patient’s head and oral cavity.
+The 3D cone beam system provides a full, 360-degree, three-dimensional virtual model of a patient’s head and mouth.
 Primarily used to plan dental implant treatments, the device can also assist with bone-graft surgery, assessing abnormal teeth or dental trauma, examining cleft palates, and preparing for pathology treatments.

 Benefits of 3D Cone Beam Technology

-The more information we have, the more accurate the diagnosis, treatment plan, or surgical guide can be.
-Ultimately, patients have a much greater chance for accurate diagnoses and successful treatments.
+The more information we have, the more accurate the diagnosis, treatment plan, and surgical guide can be.
+Ultimately, patients have a much greater chance for accurate diagnoses and successful treatments when we use 3D cone beam technology.

 Contact Us Today

-Using 3D cone beam technology, Dr. Downey and his professional team can diagnose and plan treatments much more effectively.
-Contact us today to take advantage of the high standard in dental implants and treatment planning that we can provide.
+Using 3D cone beam technology, we can diagnose and plan treatments much more effectively.
+Contact us today to take advantage of the high standard in dental implants and treatment planning that we can provide with this remarkable device.